-More than one citation_violation issued to a family who has purposely and for convenience disengaged the unit's smoke detector will also be considered a violation of the Lease.
+More than one violation issued to a family who has purposely and for convenience disengaged the unit's smoke or carbon monoxide detector will also be considered a violation of the Lease.

 Resident Damages

 Repeated failed inspections or damages to the unit beyond normal wear and tear may constitute serious or repeated lease violations.